Health care, family planning and STD services

 - Investigate what resources are available for runaway and homeless youth who are pregnant and parenting.
 The National Clearinghouse on Families and Youth provides information that can assist these particularly vulnerable young people.

 It is important for a pregnant or parenting teen and her partner to continue their education.
 It is also critical for their children to develop the cognitive, social, and emotional skills necessary for kindergarten.
 Taking these steps can help improve the outlook for both generations:

-- Explore programs for pregnant and parenting teens such as the GRADS or PPass program.
+- Explore programs for pregnant and parenting teens such as the GRADS program.
 The GRADS program (Graduation, Reality, and Dual-Role Skills curriculum) is an in-school instructional program for pregnant and parenting teens in grades 7-12, with the mission to promote personal growth, educational competence, and economic self-sufficiency.
-The PPass Program (Pregnant and Parenting Adolescent Support Services) targets services at pregnant and parenting teens with the goal of strengthening infrastructure; reducing subsequent pregnancies; and decreasing high school dropout rates.
-Learn more about these programs and others funded by the Office of Adolescent Health’s Pregnancy Assistance Fund program.
+Learn more about this program and others funded by the Office of Adolescent Health’s Pregnancy Assistance Fund program.

 - Enroll your child in Head Start or Early Head Start.
 Head Start is a federal program that promotes the school readiness of children through age five who come from low-income families by enhancing these preschoolers cognitive, social, and emotional development.
 The Early Head Start Program, with a special focus on low-income pregnant women and their infants and toddlers, is also a valuable resource.
 To find a Head Start program near you, click here.
 Additionally, the Early Head Start National Resource Center has valuable tip sheets, professional development tools, research news, and other training and technical assistance opportunities for Early Head Start professionals or those looking to learn more about the program.